villalino14/acitvity_git/README.md

 ```

 Replace <repository-name> with the name of the folder created during cloning (usually the name of the repository).

+## create a readme.md file

+create a readme file and put `surname activity git` and save

 ## To create a new branch in an existing repository, you can use the Git command line or a Git GUI tool.
 Here’s how to do it with Git commands: